Like the bright lights of Vegas, the yellows and oranges of this flower light up in the garden.

 Each corm produces two or three spikes with up to seven flowers on each!
 What`s more, there is no need to stake these low maintenance bulbs as they have strong and compact stems.

 Plant into a well drained soil in a sunny position, they need around six hours sun a day to thrive.
-Cottage Gladioli bulbs can be left in the ground year after year and will bear more blooms as they establish.
-You will need to dig and divide only every four or five years depending on conditions.
+Cottage Gladioli bulbs can be left in the ground year after year and you will only need to dig and divide only every four or five years depending on conditions.

 Late Spring to Summer